VaultedMC/.github/profile/README.md

 # Vaulted

-Welcome to the official GitHub organization for **Vaulted**, an innovative Minecraft server that redefines idle-based progression and collection mechanics.
+Welcome to the official GitHub organization for **Vaulted**, a progression-focused Minecraft server that blends RPG mechanics, item collection, and competitive play.

 ## 🌌 About Vaulted

-Vaulted is a custom-built Minecraft experience where players progress by unlocking, upgrading, and collecting unique items through idle mechanics and rolling systems.
-The core gameplay revolves around managing your own vault, earning loot, and climbing leaderboards — all while enjoying a sleek, non-pay-to-win environment.
+Vaulted is a custom Minecraft experience where players progress by unlocking, upgrading, and collecting unique items through rolling systems and progression-based gameplay.
+The core loop centers around opening the Vault, earning powerful items, and levelling up.
+All in a sleek, non-pay-to-win environment.

 ## 📦 Repositories

 This organization hosts the plugins and supporting tools that power the Vaulted server, including:

-- **Keystone**: The heart of Vaulted.
+- **Keystone**: The central framework of Vaulted.
+- [**VaultedItemFlex**](https://github.com/VaultedMC/VaultedItemFlex): The plugin that handles /flex on the server.

 ## 🛠 Tech Stack

 - Java 21
 - Paper
 - Maven
-- BitByLogic's Libraries (Bit's ORM, Bit's Utils, Bit's Menus...)
+- BitByLogic’s Libraries (Bit’s ORM, Bit’s Utils, Bit’s Menus, etc.)

 ## 🎮 Join Us